 How do I find out about the youth tournaments?

 Youth tournaments are listed on our calendar.
 Be sure to pay attention to the type of tournament (girls, boys, singles, doubles, etc.) and any age requirements.
 Youth tournaments are limited to those 15 and under.
-You must also be available to play during the specified tournament time.
+You must sign up at the kids’ courts or in tennis classes, and be available to play during the specified tournament time.

 Do I need to sign up for youth tournaments?